 Zygotic and gametic meiosis occurs in their life cycle.

 Some of their species show bioluminescence.
-This means that they emit out the light.
+This means that they emit light.
 Due to their phosphorescence quality, the sea glows at night time.
 Red dinoflagellates cause the red sea.

 Gonyaulax is some of their species that produce saxitoxin.
 This toxin is released into the sea and is very poisonous in nature.
 It can kill fishes and other aquatic animals.
-The shellfish consumes these dinoflagellates and then accumulate this poison into its shell thus, it is not harmful to the shellfish.
+The shellfish consumes these dinoflagellates and then accumulates this poison into its shell.
+Thus, it is not harmful to shellfish.